 There are two cutoffs in the 50-mile race.
 Runners must depart the aid station by the cutoff time to be allowed to continue the race.
 If you miss a cutoff, you will stay with the volunteers until they close down the aid station and they will transport you to the Red Barn Park.

 50-mile racers can have one drop bag for the Aquaduct aid station.
 You pass through this aid station twice.
-You will leave your drop bag at the race check in, at the Red Barn Park.
+You will leave your drop bag at Bennett Pass Sno Park when you pick up your bib.
 We will transport your drop bag to the aid station.
 All drop bags will return to the Red Barn Park when the Aquaduct aid station closes, around 4:30 pm.
 Don’t forget to retrieve your drop bag before heading home.

 Please read our guidelines about drop bags.

 Additionally, you can drop the coat, gloves, hat, etc. that you wear on the shuttle to the race start, at the starting line.
-We will transport these items to the finish line, so that you can put them on when you finish and take the shuttle back to the park.
+We will transport these items to Red Barn Park.